You want smart political talk without the meltdowns?

 So we can say, you know, conclusively, this is something that needs to be thoroughly investigated.

-Well, he's he's keeping fairly tight-lipped about it.
+Well, he's keeping fairly tight-lipped about it.

-But it is interesting because if you remember, Representative Schiff was talking about more than circumstantial evidence, uh not even I think a week ago regarding collusion, and now he's saying at this point we're still investigating it.
+But it is interesting because if you remember, Representative Schiff was talking about more than circumstantial evidence not even, I think, a week ago regarding collusion.

-And I think that that is the responsible position at this point, in that there hasn't been any kind of smoking gun.
+And I think that that is the responsible position at this point in that there hasn't been any kind of smoking gun.

-And you know, the other thing I would just say.
+And, you know, the other thing I would just say.

-And by the way, James Clapper said it, Admiral Rogers said it, and uh James Comey said it.
+And by the way, James Clapper said it, Admiral Rogers said it, and James Comey said it.

 Well, I mean, James Comey has created so many problems for himself because if he can give details about an ongoing counterintelligence investigation, or at least acknowledge that, then why wouldn't he talk about other kinds of investigations?